 If you’ve been around here for the last month or so, then you probably know I am the architect of the Cutline Theme for WordPress.
 Also, you might have gotten the notion that I take a lot of pride in my work…

-Which is why it should come as no surprise that I would be positively incensed to find out that someone has blatantly ripped off my work and passed it off as his own.
+Which is why it should come as no surprise that I would be positively incensed to find out that someone has blatantly ripped off my work (edit: link removed) and passed it off as his own.
 Sound ridiculous?
 It gets worse.

 Taking someone else’s work, modifying it slightly, and then claiming that you “created” it is stealing.

 The guy who ripped off my work is stealing, plain and simple 1.
 Here’s what he says:

 …The theme you’re looking at now is my very own and I actually like it ravenously.
 That means I’d eat it.
 I call it Cleanline.

 Cleanline?
 Are you kidding me?
 To be honest, the first time I read that, I did a double-take.
 My thoughts?

 “Could anyone really be that stupid?”
 2